Pukapuka for Matariki

 Dr Hinemoa Elder, author of Aroha, New Zealand's top-selling non-fiction title of 2021, shows us how to reclaim intimacy with others, with ourselves, and with our planet using the energies of Hina, the Māori moon.

-A full-colour illustrated chapter book for readers 6 years plus that returns to the exciting magical world of the Astromancer!
-Will headstrong Ariā manage the impossible climb up to the stars and free Te Kōkōrangi from Ruatapu's clutches before time runs out?
+Will headstrong Ariā manage the impossible climb up to the stars, and will Te Kōkōrangi be freed from Ruatapu's clutches, before time runs out?